stephenhoult/form-requests/README.md

 If we needed to change a rule in the future now we'd need to update this rule in multiple places.

+Another example would be, we've already got a web app and now we're creating an API for a mobile app.
+We wouldn't want to duplicate the web app validation for the mobile API and by using form request classes we could avoid doing this by reusing the same class.

 ### Readability

 Using form request classes also makes your code more readable as you greatly reduce the amount of code in your controller.